Karol Nawrocki: Foreign policy stances toward Ukraine

 In August 2025, Nawrocki vetoed a bill that would have extended financial support for Ukrainian refugees of the Russo-Ukrainian war not employed in Poland as well as funding for Starlink systems to maintain Ukraine's internet connectivity.
+Nawrocki was invited to meet with president Volodymyr Zelenskyy of Ukraine in its capital city, Kyiv, but Nawrocki rejected the invitation, suggesting that Zelenskyy should come to Poland instead.
+Nawrocki's response was supported by public opinion.